nils-wisiol/django-rest-boilerplate/db/README.md

 ### Volume

-All database values are stored on a docker volume and are hence persistant when replacing the image or container.
+All database values are stored on a Docker volume and are hence persistent when replacing the image or container.

 ## Building this Image

-Database initialization scripts are copied onto the image when building.
+Database initialization scripts are copied into the image when building.
 Note that they will not be executed during build time, as they depend on environment variables that will only be available during run time.
-Any change to the initialization scripts need a rebuild to become effective.
+Any change to the initialization scripts necessitates a rebuild to become effective.

 ## Starting a Container